egeloen/ivory-google-map/doc/service/geocoder/geocoder_response.md

 ### Address informations

-The method `getAddressComponents` returns an array containing the separate address components.
+The method `getAddresses` returns an array containing the separate address components.
 Each address_component typically contains:

  - types which is an array indicating the type of the address component.